Exciting Yoshida: Early career

-Dramatic Dream Dream / DDT Pro-Wrestling (1997–present)
+Dramatic Dream Dream (1997–2001)

 Yoshida's fame came from his tenure with DDT Pro-Wrestling.
 At DDT Document DDT on January 16, 2001, he competed in a 25-man battle royal also involving Gentaro, Mikami, Shark Tsuchiya, Nosawa Rongai, Tanomusaku Toba and others.

 Yoshida is known to have competed in various of the promotion's signature events such as DDT Judgement.
-He made his first appearance at the very first event under the branch, Judgement 1 where he teamed up with Hiroshi Shimada and Judeisuto to defeat Mitsuo Maeda, Kaminari and Miracle Power.
+He made his first appearance at the first event under the branch, Judgement 1 where he teamed up with Hiroshi Shimada and Judeisuto to defeat Mitsuo Maeda, Kaminari and Miracle Power.
 At Judgement 3 on March 20, 1999, he teamed up with Kamen Shooter Super Rider in a losing effort to Super Uchuu Power, Phantom Funakoshi and Tsunehito Naito as a result of a six-man tag team match.
 At Judgement 4 on March 30, 2000, he teamed up with Mitsunobu Kikuzawa and Sanshiro Takagi to pick up a victory over Masao Orihara, Poison Sawada Black and Masahiko Orihara.
 At Judgement 5 on March 28, 2001, Yoshida defeated Sanshiro Takagi to win the KO-D Openweight Championship.
 At Judgement 8 on March 20, 2004, he teamed up with Sanshiro Takagi and Kamen Shooter Super Rider to defeat Shoichi Ichimiya, Mr. Blue, Gargantua, Iron Chef, Shigeo Kato, Chotaro Kamoi, Fuchichu Crow, Nagase Kancho, Naoshi Sano and Uchuu Power A in a 10-on-3 Handicap Captain's Fall Elimination match.
 At DDT 10th Anniversary: Judgement 2007 on March 11, he won a 5 Minute + α Minute Limitless Battle Royal for the Ironman Heavymetalweight Championship also involving Fushicho Karasu, Kikutaro, Naoshi Sano, Taneichi Kacho and Yuki Miyazaki.